Family-based QTL mapping

 Quantitative trait loci mapping or QTL mapping is the process of identifying genomic regions that potentially contain genes responsible for important economic, health or environmental characters.
 Mapping QTLs is an important activity that plant breeders and geneticists routinely use to associate potential causal genes with phenotypes of interest.
 Family-based QTL mapping is a variant of QTL mapping where multiple-families are used.

 Pedigree in humans and wheat

 Pedigree information include information about ancestry.
 Keeping pedigree records is a centuries-old tradition.
 Pedigrees can also be verified using gene-marker data.

 In plants

 The method has been discussed in the context of plant breeding populations.
 Pedigree records are kept by plants breeders and pedigree-based selection is popular in several plant species.
 Plant pedigrees are different from that of humans, particularly as plant are hermaphroditic – an individual can be male or female and mating can be performed in random combinations, with inbreeding loops.
-Also plant pedigrees may contain of "selfs", i.e. offspring resulting from self-pollination of a plant.
+Also plant pedigrees may contain "selfs", i.e. offspring resulting from self-pollination of a plant.